thecoderush/Coinview/README.txt

         $ python3 backtest.py

-alright so it actually runs, and then we get our Bitcoin price data that comes from January first so if I go over

-here this is January first if you look on the bottom right hand corner you'll see it says January 2020 starts about 6800, and then goes all the way across to ninety two hundred which is good, and you see our broker here has ten thousand dollars in cash, and it finished with ten thousand dollars in cash, because we didn't tell to buy anything, so we didn't make any trades, all we did is plot the price data
+alright so it actually runs, and then we get our Bitcoin price data that comes from January first so if I go over here, this is January first if you look on the bottom right hand corner you'll see it says January 2020 starts about 6800, and then goes all the way across to ninety two hundred which is good, and you see our broker here has ten thousand dollars in cash, and it finished with ten thousand dollars in cash, because we didn't tell to buy anything, so we didn't make any trades, all we did is plot the price data

         (I got different values as I change the dates time range for my own purpose)

 so to make trades right, we need to add a strategy, as we've covered in the past, and so let's add a strategy to this real quick, and our strategy is going to be an RSI strategy

-so what we need to do is create a new class, and so I'm just gonna put it in line here, you can edit in a new file if you want and import it, but I'm gonna do class RSIStrategy so you just give your strategy a nam,e I'm going to call it class RSIStrategy and it needs to extend bt dot Strategy, so I'm gonna extend that, and we're gonna initialize, so our init function, our constructor, we'll do 'self',
+so what we need to do is create a new class, and so I'm just gonna put it in line here, you can edit in a new file if you want and import it, but I'm gonna do class RSIStrategy so you just give your strategy a name, I'm going to call it class RSIStrategy and it needs to extend bt dot Strategy, so I'm gonna extend that, and we're gonna initialize, so our init function, our constructor, we'll do 'self',

         (backtest.py)